-Historically vaccines have taken a decade or longer to develop and get to market.
-Due to the severity and spread of COVID-19, there was a massive demand to create vaccines as quickly as possible.
-We have three vaccines currently approved by the FDA under an emergency authorization use in just a year.
-Pregnancy can increase your risks for severe illness from COVID-19.
+The severity and spread of COVID-19 drove demand to create vaccines and get them to the public in record time.
+In the United States, the FDA has approved three vaccines; two of them are still under an emergency use authorization.
+We know from real-world data that pregnancy can increase your risks for severe illness from COVID-19.
 Despite pregnancy increasing COVID-19 risks, clinical trials did not include pregnant participants.
-Although studies are beginning to focus on these vaccines and pregnancy, it will be months or even years before we have results.
+Studies are beginning to focus on these vaccines in pregnancy, and researchers are releasing more data on vaccinated pregnant women.
+While we lack long-term data, ACOG and the CDC recommend that pregnant women get vaccinated for COVID-19.
 This episode dives into the available evidence on the safety and efficacy of COVID-19 vaccines during pregnancy so you can make an informed decision on whether to get the vaccine.

 Additional COVID-19 Resources

 - World Health organization

 When I evaluate a vaccine or any medical intervention, I run through a series of questions and a lot of research.
 This article follows a similar format.
 Some of the questions I ask are:

 - What are the risks of the illness the vaccine targets?

 - What is the history of the vaccine?

 - What are the ingredients in the vaccine?